A Non-Developer’s Guide to Relational Databases

 Databases are the most industrial strength example of enterprise software.
 Very few other types of software are expected to support the sustained load and data integrity needs of databases.
 In many organizations, every piece of information the company needs to do business is in a database somewhere.
 No other type of software has been optimized, refined, tested, and developed to the level that database servers have been.
 Some of most cutting-edge research in computing and some of the most arcane computing architectures have been developed to make database servers perform faster and more reliably.

 Companies take their databases very seriously, and spend massive amounts of money installing and maintaining them.
-There’s an entire job description dedicated to databases : the DBA (“Database Administrator”).
-All these DBAs do all day is plan, design, manage, and monitor the various databases of a company.
-Experienced Oracle DBAs, in particular, are likely the highest paid people in IT, short of C-level management.
+There’s an entire job description dedicated to databases: the DBA (“Database Administrator”).
+All DBAs do all day is plan, design, manage, and monitor the various databases of a company.
+Experienced Oracle DBAs, in particular, are some of the highest paid people in all of IT.

-The central database server of a larger organization will traditionally be load-balanced across several servers (even an entire data center), and replicated in real-time to multiple physical locations to guard against data loss.
+The central database server of a larger organization will traditionally be load-balanced across several servers, meaning the logic runs on many different computers, and tasks are sent to whichever machine is under the least load.
+Additionally, the data is often replicated in real-time to multiple physical locations to guard against data loss.
 For a company like a bank, the records in their databases is the business.
 The company doesn’t exist without it.

 Microsoft’s commercial database system is called SQL (“sequel”) Server.
 It only runs on Windows servers.
 SQL Server is extremely common in the enterprise, and most every company with a Windows server architecture (90% of all U.S. companies, at least) will be running one or more instances of SQL Server.

 The big competitor to SQL Server is Oracle , which runs on a variety of platforms.
 Oracle is vastly more expensive.
-It’s licensed by processor, and you can easily pay $100,000/year for an Oracle license on a machine with many processing cores.
+It’s licensed by processor, and you can easily pay six or even seven figures for an Oracle license on a machine with many processing cores or for many servers in a data center.
 You see Oracle less and less these days as SQL Server has gotten better and better.
-Blend only has one client running Oracle (Imation).

 The open-source system for Linux that most apps use is called MySQL (we say “my-sequel,” though you might hear “my-ess-cue-elle” too).
 Another common one on Linux is PostgreSQL (commonly just “Postgres”).
 These two systems offer less functionality than the commercial options, but are often considered good enough.
 (Additionally, MySQL is well-known for being extremely fast, as it’s considerably stripped down.)

-Database servers have no user interface – they exist as services that a server provides.
-You have a program on your local machine to connect to the database server to query or manipulate the databases residing on it – much like a web browser provides a temporary connection to a web site.
+Database servers have no user interface – they exist as network services that a server provides.
+You have an application on your local machine to temporarily connect to the database server to query or manipulate the databases residing on it – much like a web browser provides a temporary connection to a web site.

 For instance, SQL Server runs on your server, and on your local desktop machine you install SQL Server Management Studio which connects to a SQL Server instance somewhere out on your network and lets you manage it.
 Oracle has something called Toad (for “Tool for Oracle Application Developers”).
-For MySQL, there are many tools, but the common one in use at Blend is called Navicat.
+For MySQL, there are many tools, but a very common one is called Navicat.